The Petersburg Project

 Picture

 This unattributed stereograph (LC-B815- 1054) is captioned "Petersburg, Virginia.
 Earthworks in front of Petersburg."
 It was taken by Timothy O'Sullivan from the northern wall of Fort Morton, looking south by west.
+William Redish Pywell is posed in the covered service way.

 Picture